Kieran joined the group as a PhD student in October 2018. Originally from South Wales,

-he graduated in 2017 with a First Class MSc in Chemistry from the University of Nottingham.
-Outside of the lab Kieran enjoys camping, hiking and watching old movies.
+He graduated in 2017 with a First Class MSc in Chemistry from the University of Nottingham.
+Outside of the lab Kieran enjoys camping, hiking, kayaking and watching old movies

 Kieran’s research is currently centred around the development of novel light responsive Pickering emulsions.
-His work involves the induced surface modification of materials with the use of photoswitches and photoactive particles.
-He hopes that such technologies can be employed in a number of applications, including biomimetic devices and actuator technologies.
+His work involves the modification of particles with photoswitches to impart light-responsive behaviour.
+He hopes that such technologies can be employed in a number of applications, including drug delivery, biphasic catalysis storage and separation.

 2020: Prize winner at UK Colloids 2020 online flash presentation